Suvrat2014/webapp/README.md

-Simple Spring Boot Application with Jsp page and Rest Controllers to Collect Form Data. fhdgf version one application/json test again one more test version one test jenkins test again again again again again
+Simple Spring Boot Application with Jsp page and Rest Controllers to Collect Form Data. fhdgf version one application/json test again one more test version one test jenkins test again again again again again again